4.1 Definition of the

 where

-a Mercury second is not equal to one real outer space second.
-The
+course, a Mercury second is not equal to one real outer space

 If a

-taking place in outer space is measured using a clock located in outer
+phenomenon taking place in outer space is measured using a clock

-space, its duration will be represented by the absolute time interval
+located in outer space, its duration will be represented by the

 Dto.s.[o.s.]